 The usability of the FreedConn unit is good.
 It benefits from a jog wheel and a multi-function button that are easy to access even with riding gloves.

-- Freedconn Bluetooth is built-in allowing you to keep you in touch with up to 2 other riders.
+- Freedconn Bluetooth built-in communication system – allows you to keep you in touch with up to 2 other riders

-- Universal Bluetooth Connectivity 3.0 keeps you connected with intercom, cellphone, GPS and music player simultaneously
+- Universal Bluetooth Connectivity 3.0 keeps you connected with bluetooth intercom, cellphone, GPS and music player simultaneously

 - Lightweight ABS shell with ventilation makes for comfort and convenience.
 (Helmet weight 4 lbs.)